Financial help and advice

 This credit can only be used against the council tax account and cannot be refunded to the CTS claimant.

-£100 for pensioner residents receiving Council Tax Support from the Household Support Fund
+£100 for pensioner residents receiving Council Tax Support

 In and between term school meal support for children